Experience an unforgettable 4,000NM sailing adventure with Wavy Immelman aboard the beautiful and well-equipped Atlantic '49.

 This trip includes a short anchorage in Lüderitz, Namibia, between Cape Town and St Helena Island.
 Lüderitz is a historic, slow-pace-of-life, Germanic provincial port-town of fishermen – full of rich history and a welcoming community.

 After around 2 weeks of empty Ocean, St Helena will rise above the horizon.
 St Helena Island is a British dependency, 1,200 miles from the African coast.
-It has been described as the Emerald isle – a sub-tropical paradise, rich in bio-diversity and steeped in history.
+It has been described as the Emerald Isle – a sub-tropical paradise, rich in bio-diversity and steeped in history.

 You will spend 5 days (approximately) on the island.
 Accommodation is included, bed & breakfast with your own room.
-Full day tour of the island sights is also included and organised by our friends at the “Blue Lantern” hotel.
+Full day tour of the island sights is also included and organized by our friends at the “Blue Lantern” hotel.
 Discover where Napoleon lived his last years, meet Jonathan, the world’s oldest living animal, and explore the isolated capital of Jamestown with local guides.

 After exploring St Helena you will be preparing for the journey back.